indypy/todopyramid/README.md

 # ToDo Pyramid App

-This is the Pyramid app for the Python Web Shootout.
+This is a refactored version of the Pyramid app for the Python Web Shootout.

-Try it out here: <http://demo.todo.sixfeetup.com>
+Though it is not deployed to public yet, you can try original version here: <http://demo.todo.sixfeetup.com>

 ## Install